LoginRadius/engineering-portal/content/blog/css3-accordion/index.md

 ---
-title: "CSS3 Accordion"
+title: "A Simple CSS3 Accordion Tutorial"
-date: "2020-10-08"
+date: "2020-10-27"
 coverImage: "css3-accordion.png"
 author: "Isaac Anohene"
 tags: ["CSS", "Accordion", "UI"]
+description: "Learn how to make a beautiful accordion with HTML and CSS only"
 ---

-Hello everybody, in this article, we are going to learn how to make a beautiful accordion with HTML and CSS only!
+Hello everybody, in this article, we will learn how to make a beautiful accordion with HTML and CSS only!
 Yes!
-You heard that right, just plain HTML and CSS with no Javascript at all!
+You heard that right, plain HTML, and CSS with no Javascript at all!

 ### Let's Begin